JohGiz/NC-IoT-ScreenDevice/README.md

 ```
 aws iot create-thing --thing-name NCHackDevice
 ```
-Save the return value that looks like this
+Take not of the thingName
 ```
 {
     "thingName": "NCHackDevice",